EntryTokenRegistry and DexAdapter

 MineCoreQuoter.quoteTakeoverWithToken(tokenIn, amountIn) -> (ethOut, takeoverPrice)MineCoreQuoter.resolveTakeoverRoute(tokenIn) -> RegistryRoute[]- Pause caveat:

-quoteTakeoverWithToken(...)reverts whiletakeoversPaused == true, butresolveTakeoverRoute(...)remains callable for route discovery because it does not enforce the takeover pause gate.
+quoteTakeoverWithToken(...)reverts whiletakeoversPaused == true, butresolveTakeoverRoute(...)remains callable for route inspection because it does not enforce the takeover pause gate.

 Why MineCoreQuoter exists: